KMK-ONLINE/workstation/README.md

 ### You're ready to provisioning with

+    ./all.sh workstation.yml

+Which expands to:

     ansible-galaxy install -r ~/Workspace/workstation/requirements.yml
     ansible-playbook -i 127.0.0.1, ~/Workspace/workstation/workstation.yml -vvvv

+If you are provisioning a laptop you will want to add:

+    ./all.sh tommy.yml --extra-vars "laptop=true"

 #### Misc ToDo:

     [ ] Workstation machine locking automatically
-    [ ] Check Garuda's setup Ubuntu setup script, should use workstation _
+    [ ] Check Garuda's setup Ubuntu setup script, should use workstation

 # Psych!!!
 We still use macs after all!!

 ## Requirements
     If you remote provisioning macs with mac, be sure to use ansible with python 3

 ## Code
     ansible-galaxy install -r requirements-mac.yml
     ansible-playbook -i $REMOTE, -e remote_user=$USER test-engineering-mac.yml -v --ask-become-pass